A Sinner in Mecca

 Parvez Sharma makes fearless, award-winning documentaries about faith, identity, and social justice.
 In A Sinner in Mecca, shot mostly with an iPhone, guerrilla-style, Sharma travels to Mecca to reveal a side of Islam that’s literally never been seen before—a powerful religion in urgent need of reformation from within.
 “We emerge from the film more enlightened,” writes The New York Times.

-His writings on Islamic, racial, and political issues have frequently appeared on The Huffington Post, The Daily Beast, and The Guardian, to name a few.
+Sharma’s writings on Islamic, racial, and political issues have frequently appeared on The Huffington Post, The Daily Beast, and The Guardian, to name a few.
 He is a prominent speaker on Islam, politics, extremism, personal identity, and the media, speaking at more than 200 live events around the world and conducting workshops with the United Nations, European Union, US State Department, and Department of Homeland Security.
 He reported actively about the “Green Movement” in Iran and blogged about the revolution in Egypt, providing a local perspective on international events and an intimate view of history.
 Currently, he is in pre-production for a third film.

 Sharma also directed and produced the international phenomenon A Jihad for Love, which premiered at the Toronto Film Festival and opened the prestigious Panorama Dokumente section of the Berlin International Film Festival.
 The winner of seven international awards, A Jihad for Love went on to screen for over eight million people in 51 nations.
 The documentary deals with the difficult themes of Islam and homosexuality in a post-September-11 world, challenging Islamic stereotypes that misrepresent much of the religion and its one billion followers.